rackerlabs/docs-offerings/docs/general-api-info/service-access.rst

 machine-processable description of the API service.
 The machine-processable description is written in the Web Application Description Language (WADL).

-**Note**: If there is a discrepancy between the two specifications, the WADL is authoritative as it contains the most accurate and up-to-date description of the API service.
+.. note:: If there is a discrepancy between the two specifications, the WADL is authoritative as it contains the most accurate and up-to-date description of the API service.